-This Section applies to Standards Subcommittees, Standards Technical Committees, and Standards Work Groups.
+This section applies to the Standards Committee, Standards Subcommittees, Standards Technical Committees, and Standards Work Groups.

-Meetings shall be scheduled by the Chair a minimum of two weeks (for virtual meetings) or four weeks (for physical meetings) in advance of the meeting.
-The meeting agenda and any documents to be discussed during the meeting should be circulated to committee members a minimum two weeks in advance of the meeting.
-Exceptions to these minimum timeframes may be made on a case-by-case basis by approval of 3/4 of voting members.
+Virtual meetings should be scheduled by the Chair a minimum of two weeks in advance; physical meetings should be scheduled eight weeks in advance.
+The meeting agenda and any documents to be discussed during the meeting should be circulated to committee members a minimum of two weeks in advance of the meeting.